How Much Does a $2 Million Life Insurance Policy Cost? (2026 Rates)

 Business Owners and Executives

-Business owners need considerable coverage to protect both personal and professional interests.
+Business owners need enough coverage to protect both personal and professional interests.
 A $2 million policy can fund buy-sell agreements, cover business debt and provide family protection simultaneously.
-This coverage level is well-suited for owners with a business valuation of $500,000 or more, or those with significant business loans.
-Consider splitting coverage between personal protection and business needs or layering multiple policies.

 family icon